DarssiniRamesh/crm-application-10-41198-6830/FrontendWebApplication/README.md

 - If neither is set, `HOST` defaults to `0.0.0.0` to allow external access; `PORT` falls back to CRA default (3000).

 Avoid forcing `PORT` or `HOST` in a local `.env` when running under an orchestrator that provides these values.

+This approach replaces shell-based env injection and prevents `/bin/sh: 0: Illegal option --` by avoiding passing flags to the shell.

 ### `npm test`